unitycatalog/unitycatalog/unitycatalog-ai/integrations/anthropic/README.md

 ```

 > [!NOTE]
-> Once this package is published to PyPI, users can install via `pip install ucai-anthropic`
+> Once this package is published to PyPI, users can install via `pip install unitycatalog-anthropic`

 ## Get started